ROE10/Super-Store-Analytics/README.md

    ```bash
    pip install pandas numpy matplotlib seaborn
    ```
-3. Open the notebook or Python script located in the `notebooks/` directory
+3. Open the Jupyter Notebook(.ipynb) located in the `notebooks/` directory
-4. Run all cells (or the script) top-to-bottom
+4. Run all cells
 5. The cleaned dataset will be generated for Power BI use

 ---